Mortgage Stress Test: What is it and how does it work?

 Set by OSFI (Office of the Superintendent of Financial Institutions), it's a rate set higher than your contract rate to test your finances and mortgage amount when approving your application.

 Regulated lenders are required to use it to insist on a payment 'buffer' and margin of financial safety.
-That way, if rates go up or your income drops when you go to renew or refinance, you have some room to adjust to higher payments and avoid default.
+That way, if rates go up or your income drops by the time you go to renew or refinance, you have some room to adjust to higher payments and avoid default.

-It doesn't just shield you, it also protects lenders from people not being able to repay their mortgages (not you, of course).
+It doesn't just shield you; it also protects lenders from people who are unable to repay their mortgages (not you, of course).

 What is the current stress test rate?